prominenceai/deepstream-services-library/docs/overview.md

 ## Tees and Branches
 There are two types of Tees that can be added to a Pipeline: Demuxer and Splitter.
 1. **Demuxer** - used to demux the single batched frames from the Stream-muxer back into individual buffers.
 2. **Splitter** - used to split the stream, batched or otherwise, into multiple streams.
-It does not copy each buffer, but pushes a pointer to the buffer to each output pad/stream.
+It does not copy each buffer, but pushes a pointer to the same buffer to each output pad/stream.

-Branches connect to the downstream/output pads of the Tee, either as a single component in the case of a Sink or another Tee, or as multiple linked components as in the case of **Branch 1** shown below.
+Branches connect to the downstream/output pads of the Tee, either as a single component in the case of a Sink or another Tee (becoming a branch), or as multiple linked components as in the case of an actual Branch.

 Important Notes:
 * Single component Branches can be added to a Tee directly, while multi-component Branches must be added to a new Branch component first.